Towards solving the mass-composition problem in ultra high energy cosmic rays: model

 \section{$p+He$ model}

-As discussed in the Introduction the three biggest experiments, Auger, TA and HiRes, disagree on the measured mass composition at $E > 3$~ EeV.
-In this Section we first summarise the basic physics of mass composition measurements, described in the Introduction, and then present calculations relevant to the $p+He$ model.
+As discussed in the Introduction there is some tension on the mass composition at $E> 3$~ EeV between the three biggest UHECR experiments Auger, TA and HiRes.
+In this Section we first summarise the basic physics of mass-composition measurements, then discuss the influence of cosmological environment and, finally, present calculations relevant to the $p+He$ model.

 The measurement of mass composition is based on the $X_{\max}$ value, which is the depth of the atmosphere where the number of particles in the shower reaches its maximum.
-The value of $X_{\max}$ is a basic parameter to determine the mass composition of UHECR, while the best observable quantity for this determination is given by the shape of the distribution $N(X_{\max})$ for showers with fixed total energy $E$.
+The value of $X_{\max}$ is a basic parameter to determine the mass composition of UHECR, with the best observable quantity for this determination given by the shape of the distribution $N(X_{\max},E)$ for showers with fixed total energy $E$.